FusionAuth/fusionauth-example-php-webhook/README.md

 This repository is a webhook to listen for a breached password event on login.
 If a user has compromised credentials, the system will lock their account.

+You can read the blog post here: https://fusionauth.io/blog/2020/08/13/locking-an-account-with-breached-password

 ## To use